How do you stand out during the holidays?

 Inboxes are inundated with holiday offers.
 How do you stand out in the sea of email promotions?

 Email newsletters are a great avenue to reach out to your current customers and reach potential clients with your promotions.
 They can also be a challenge, from finding the right power words for your newsletter’s subject line to not sounding too salesy.

 Create holiday-specific newsletters to promote your holiday specials.
 Include power words in your subject line and carefully craft your copy.

 - Give the Gift of Special Discounts or Free Incentives

-Include special discounts or free incentives in your email newsletter, your social media posts, and in traditional marketing materials.
+Include special discounts or free incentives in your email newsletter, social media posts, and traditional marketing materials.

 Reach Out With Traditional Holiday Greeting Cards